Frequently Asked Questions

 If you have a history of a positive TB skin test, you must be cleared from a US County Health Dept. and show UHS a card demonstrating this clearance.
 If you do not have that card, UHS will either offer you the T-SPOT TB TEST or refer you to the Memphis Shelby County Health Dept. for clearance.

-Also, for new students entering in 2012, you can go to the OpenCommunicator web-portal and print your own immunization records.
+Also, you can go to the OpenCommunicator web-portal and print your own immunization records.

 What if I need to talk to someone about some problems I am having?